-We know that innovation is a major driver of productivity, but what is the relationship between demand and innovation?
+Innovation is a major driver of productivity, but what is the relationship between demand and innovation?
 How should governments best stimulate demand to encourage innovation?

-In May 2011, the OECD released "Demand side Innovation Policies", which provides a thorough analysis of the dynamics between demand and innovation with insight into the rationale and scope for public policies to foster demand for innovation.
+In May 2011, the OECD released "Demand side Innovation Policies", which provided a thorough analysis of the dynamics between demand and innovation with insight into the rationale and scope for public policies to foster demand for innovation.

 The OECD Innovation Strategy 2015 sets out a concrete agenda to strengthen innovation performance and put it to use for stronger, greener and more inclusive growth.
 The Strategy includes 5 key priorities: strengthen investment in innovation and foster business dynamism; invest in and shape an efficient system of knowledge creation and diffusion; seize the benefits of the digital economy; foster talent and skills and optimise their use; improve the governance and implementation of policies for innovation.

 Base erosion and profit shifting (BEPS ) refers to tax avoidance strategies that exploit gaps and inconsistencies in tax rules to artificially shift profits to low or no-tax locations.

 Australia took a lead role in support of the OECD's recent work on the BEPS framework.
 The BEPS framework includes measures to promote transparency and restore fairness to the international tax system by providing countries with a range of tools designed to ensure that profits are taxed where the underlying economic activities take place and where value is created.